KGoksal/Ansible-Server-Playbooks/README.md

 # Ansible Ad hoc Commands
-## Install a package using apt/yum
+## A. Install a package using apt/yum
 ### a.
 For CentOS/RHEL:
 ```
 ansible all -b -m yum -a "name=<package_name> state=present"